-Join The Nation November 3 – 10, 2018 for an exciting new itinerary as we immerse ourselves in the beauty and energy of Havana and the charm and history of Trinidad.
-We’ll experience the people, politics, and culture of the island during this pivotal period in the country’s history, as it comes to terms with life after Fidel Castro and looks toward a new era and an uncertain relationship with Washington.
+On this second February 22 -29, 2020 departure we’ll immerse ourselves in the beauty and energy of Havana and the dramatic landscape of the Viñales Valley.
+Experience the people, politics, and culture of the island during this pivotal period in the country’s history, as it comes to terms with life after Fidel Castro and looks toward a new era and an uncertain relationship with Washington.

 We will spend our days meeting professors, artists, historians, activists, restoration specialists, and others.
 Our evenings will be filled with exclusive concerts by renowned musicians, private showings at artists’ studios, and a performance by students of one of Cuba’s internationally acclaimed dance institutes.

 Note that the recent Trump administration restrictions on travel to Cuba DO NOT affect our program – this trip is grandfathered under the older rules and may be one of the last opportunities to see Cuba for the foreseeable future.